vipickering/vincentp/README.md

 # Vincent Pickering [blog]

+## Requirements

+You will need to install Node and Brew to get rolling.

 ## Setup

-To install all global packages.
-There are no local packages.
+To install all global packages. and git hooks, there are no local packages.

 ```
 ./install.sh